AngryProgrammerInside/NC-API-Documentation/README.md

 # Connecting

 The first step required before connecting is to create a new automation account with appropriate role permissions.
-With N-Central 2020 or 12.3 HF4 and later you must disable the MFA requirement for the account so use a long and complex password.
+With N-Central 2020 or 12.3 HF4 and later you must **disable the MFA** requirement for the account if you want to use these **credentials directly** for authenticating.
+So use a long and complex password then.

 Once the account is created, select the API Authentication tab and click on the ' **Generate JSON Web Token**' button, save this **JWT** token somewhere secure, if you lose your JWT, you can generate another one at any time, but it will invalidate the previous one.
 If you update/change role permissions for the account automation account you will need to regenerate the token, as the asserted permissions are in the JWT.